SENIOR FELLOWS

 Mr. David French

-David French is an Opinion columnist for The New York Times and a columnist for Time.
-Before that, he was a senior editor at The Dispatch.
+David French is an Opinion columnist for The New York Times.
+He was previously a columnist for Time, and a senior editor at The Dispatch.
 A graduate of Harvard Law School, French is a former senior writer for National Review and a former senior fellow at the National Review Institute.
-He is a former constitutional litigator and a past president of the Foundation for Individual Rights in Education.
+He is also a former constitutional litigator and a past president of the Foundation for Individual Rights in Education.
+He is a New York Times bestselling author, and his most recent book, Divided We Fall: America’s Secession Threat and How to Restore Our Nation, was released in 2020.
+French is a former major in the United States Army Reserve and is a veteran of Operation Iraqi Freedom, where he was awarded the Bronze Star.

 Mr. Makoto Fujimura